ChicoState/ux-rosetta-song/phaseI/README.md

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!

 ### Heuristic Evaluation
 We had each member of the UX team perform a heuristic evaluation on the most popular playslist transfering web app called Soundiz.
-We used Jakob Neilson's 10 heuristics as the parameters and compared the three of them to see if there were any large differences between them.
+We used Jakob Neilson's 10 heuristics as the parameters and compared the evaluation of each member to see if there were any large differences between them.
+The purpose of heuristic evaluation was to find places where competators have done well, as well as where they have done poorly to ensure that we don't have the same issues that they do.

 ## Findings

 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

+### Heuristic Evaluation
+The Heuristic evaluation revealed many pros about Soundiz, but we were able to conclude the heuristic categories where it was lacking; those being: error prevention, match between system and real life, and helping users diagnose and recover from errors.

 ## Conclusions